Learn How and Why to Enjoy Dairy Even If You’re Lactose Intolerant

 Because tolerance for lactose varies from person to person, lactose intolerance is a highly individualized condition.
-Talk with your doctor or a registered dietitian about a management approach that best suits you or your child.
+Talk with your doctor or a registered dietitian to better understand the lactose intolerant definition as it might apply to you and learn about a management approach that best suits you or your child.

 Strategies to Enjoy Dairy Foods

-Levels of lactose intolerance vary.
+Levels of lactose intolerance may very, as the condition is the result of a body’s intolerance for high levels of lactose.
 Some foods are more easily tolerated by the body and would be a good choice for many individuals.
 We suggest these tips to gradually bring dairy back into the diet:

 Sip It.
 Start with a small amount of milk daily and increase slowly over several days or weeks to tolerance.